ashumeow/learn-you-an-agda/pages/peano.md

 In this chapter we have examined the Peano natural numbers, and defined some basic functions and data types in Agda.
 In the next chapter, we'll look at propositional logic, and how to encode logical proofs in Agda using this system.

+## Notes

 [^1]: `suc` standing for successor.
 [^2]: Unlike Haskell, type declarations are mandatory.
 [^3]: Don't worry if you're scared by that `∀` sign, all will be explained in time.
 [^4]: Don't be scared by the term - structural recursion is when a recursive function follows the structure of a recursive data type - it occurs very frequently in functional programs.

 -----------------------------------------------